PixelOS-AOSP/official_devices/API/changelogs/pixelos.md

 # 17-June-2022
 - Applock is now stable (exposed in security settings)
 - Added support for per-app volume
+- Added an option to remove the screenshots and screenrecords limits for all applications
 - Fixed Media picker SystemUI crash
 - Fixed widgets crash on PixelLauncher
 - Fixed semi bold font on PixelLauncher